St Kilda East: History

 The St Kilda East area was part of the lands of the Boon wurrung tribe of Indigenous Australians before being first settled by Anglo-British settlers in the 1850s.
 Smaller timber shacks were common during the early 1860s to 1870s, with larger houses on the bigger subdivisions.
 During the late 1870s, terraced housing began around the railway line.

 Alma Park was laid out and areas surrounding the park were set aside for religious purposes, resulting in a large number of convents and chapels along Chapel Street and either side of Dandenong Road.
 In the 1950s, speculative development resulted in the alteration of many of the suburb's streetscapes.
 Centred on Chapel Street and to the east of the railway line, flats became common in the area.

 Recent development of the suburbs, rising land values and excellent access to public transport has seen recent gentrification in the area.
 Modern infill medium density apartments are being built on many blocks, with the Carlisle Street area designated an activity centre under the Melbourne 2030 planning scheme.

+Demographics

+64.6% were born in Australia.
+Other Countries of birth top responses were England 3.9%, India 2.3%, New Zealand 2.2%, United States of America 2.2% & Israel 1.7%.

+Religious affiliation top responses were No Religion (so described) 41.5%, Judaism 26.4%, Catholic 11.2%, Not Stated 7% & Anglican 2.8%.

 Education institutions

-The main schools in St Kilda East are the Edmund Rice Campus of St Mary’s College, the Caulfield Campus of Caulfield Grammar School, Malvern Community School, Ripponlea Primary School, the St Kilda East campus of Mount Scopus Memorial College, Yeshivah College, Cheder Levi Yitchak, Beth Rivkah Ladies College and part of St Michael's Grammar School.
+The main schools in St Kilda East are the Edmund Rice Campus of St Mary’s College, the Caulfield Campus of Caulfield Grammar School, Malvern Community School, Ripponlea Primary School, the St Kilda East campus of Mount Scopus Memorial College, Yeshivah College, Cheder Levi Yitchak, Bnos Chana, Beth Rivkah Ladies College and part of St Michael's Grammar School.
 The Rabbinical College of Australia and New Zealand (Yeshivah Gedolah Zal), a tertiary institution for the training of Orthodox rabbis and religious functionaries in the Chabad-Lubavitch denomination, is located on Alexandra Street.

 Ripponlea Primary School (No. 4087) was opened on 3 July 1922 with 400 pupils in grades prep to eight.
 John Edward Woodruff (1867-1944) was the school's first headmaster, and he served as such until his retirement in 1932.
 In 2011 enrolment at the school was 272 students across prep to grade 6.